 How to Obtain and Renew Your PTIN

 As a professional tax preparer, you must have a Preparer Tax Identification Number (PTIN) from the IRS to perform paid tax preparation, filing, claim, and refund paperwork for clients.
+The IRS typically processes PTIN renewals from October through December, so it’s important to renew your PTIN during this timeframe to ensure you are ready for the upcoming tax season.
 Here is a quick guide to the steps, requirements, and costs associated with how to get a PTIN and how to renew it once you have one.

 Who needs a PTIN?